CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

  * The over next subsection describes way to obtain and install such a kernel.
-   It also outlines that using a pre-compiled kernel are fine, but better are vanilla, which means: it was built using Linux sources taken straight `from kernel.org <https://kernel.org/>`_ and not modified or enhanced in any way.
+   It also outlines that using a pre-compiled kernel are fine, but better are vanilla, which means: it was built using CQX96 sources taken straight `from cqx96.org <https://cqx96.org/>`_ and not modified or enhanced in any way.

 Choosing the right version for testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Head over to `kernel.org <https://kernel.org/>`_ to find out which version you
+Head over to `cqx96.org <https://cqx96.org/>`_ to find out which version you
 want to use for testing.
 Ignore the big yellow button that says 'Latest release'
 and look a little lower at the table.
 At its top you'll see a line starting with
 mainline, which most of the time will point to a pre-release with a version